pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fixes Completed

 ### Fix

+* list guess on drums should only suggest drums
+* history playlist count should only count performances, not all displayed rows
+* history statistics: singer attendance by month, performance count, repeats, top 40 songs
+* Singer gender?
 * chords used in the song at the top of song display
 * chords don't align properly in the edit lyrics area when there is a vertical space at the end of the lyric section entry.